Regional lockdown set to ease

 Meanwhile, offices occupancy will be capped at 50 per cent.

-In Melbourne, extended lockdown means there are still only five reasons to leave home; for food and supplies, authorised work, care and caregiving, exercise for up to two hours with up to one other person, and getting vaccinated.
-The travel radius has been expanded to 10 kilometres.
+In Melbourne, the extended lockdown means there are still only five reasons to leave home; for food and supplies, authorised work, care and caregiving, exercise for up to two hours with up to one other person, and getting vaccinated.
+The travel radius has been expanded to 10 kilometers.

 In an attempt to keep the outbreak out of regional Victoria, restaurants and beauty locations must now check everyone’s ID as a way of detecting people from metro Melbourne who have left the city without authorisation.

-This morning, the Department of Health and Human Services reported six new COVID cases, bringing the state’s total to 60.
+This morning the Department of Health and Human Services reported six new COVID cases, bringing the state’s current total to 60.

-There are more than 300 listed exposure sites on the DHHS website.
+Currently there are more than 300 listed exposure sites on the DDHS website.

 Read the Acting Premier’s full statement here.

-A full list of changes to restrictions can be seen here.
+A full list if changes to restrictions can be seen here.